judexzhu/knowledgebase/pdu-apc-AP8653.md

 Select 'apc' SuperUser and set password to cluster admin password
 ```
 ```
-After ensuring that the newly created 'admin' account is accessible with the correct privileges, disable the 'apc' user account - then disable 'device' and 'readonly' accounts.
+After ensuring that the newly created 'admin' account is accessible with the correct privileges, disable the 'apc' user account - then delete the 'device' and 'readonly' accounts.
 ```
 ```
 Configuration -> TCP/IP -> IPV4 Configuration -> Set to Manual mode and assign IP for PDU and set Subnet Mask and Gateway